KiandaBPM/docs/content/docs/platform/rules/tables/lookup-value-from-table.md

 ## Before you get started

 For this rule to work you need to have one or more tables in your process.
-This will allow you to select a table that you want to clear rows in.
+This will allow you to select a table that you wanttarget when looking up values.
 To learn how to add a table to your process go to [Table control](/docs/platform/controls/input/table/).

 ## How to get started